ludwig-ai/ludwig-docs/docs/configuration/features/text_features.md

 ## Text Features Metrics

-The measures are the same used for the [Sequence Features](#sequence-features-measures).
+The metrics available for text features are the same as for [Sequence Features](../sequence_features#sequence-features-metrics).